koenrane/KR-new-site/content/continuous-improvement-insights-from-topology.md

 ## Homotopy

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/HomotopySmall.mp4" type="video/mp4"></video>
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/HomotopySmall.webm" type="video/webm">
+<source src="https://assets.turntrout.com/static/images/posts/HomotopySmall.mp4" type="video/mp4"></video>

 This concept yields amazing insight into such profound topics as the deeper nature of jump rope.
 Under the standard subspace topology of $\mathbb{R}^3$, consider the space swept out by a rope held at fixed endpoints and tautness.
 All paths between the endpoints are path homotopic!
 You can think about movements of the rope (either clockwise or counterclockwise) as homotopies in this space.